 Sixth-The framing of adequate land laws for Porto Rico, the Philippines and Sandwich islands.
-Large tracts of the crown lands will come into the possession of the United States, and with them a puzzling collection of laws which must be straightened out by legislation.
+Large tracts of the crown lands will come into the posession of the United States, and with them a puzzling collection of laws which must be straightened out by legislation. legislation.

-THE CUBAN TARIFF. oner Porter Says Duties Have Been De
+THE CUBAN TARIFF.

-creased 70 Per Cent and Revenues Increased.
+Commissioner Porter Says Duties Have Been De-creased 70 Per Cent and Revenues Increased.

-"The tariffs in Cuba have at least been reduced 70 per cent," says Robert P. Porter who has just handed in his report as special commissioner to Cuba.
+"The tariffs in Cuba have at least been reduced 70 per cent," says Robert P. Porter who has just handed in his report as special commissioner to secure revenue for the purpose of administering the government of the island, the report says:

-To the question, with such a large reduction of duties, how is it possible to secure revenue for the purpose of administering the government of the island, the report says:
+To the question, with such a large reduction of duties, how is it possible to secure revenue for the purpose of administering the government of the